Birmingham-AI/conversation-partner/server/README.md

 docker logs -f conversation-bot-server
 ```

-## Issues

-Sometimes, when the target language is set to English, it appears to default to Spanish 🤷

 ## Exploration

 You can use this Postman collection to explore the API; select the `Language Bot` collection after opening:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.postman.com/mission-observer-40442015/workspace/bhm-ai-engineering)